top of page

 ART

-Melanie's visual art has been shown at the Pictor Gallery, located in New York's art district, Midtown's Jadite Gallery, the Jakmel Gallery in Miami with her photo book available at Miami's Bass Museum Shop.
+Melanie's visual art has been shown at the Pictor Gallery in Chelsea, midtown at Jadite Gallery and Jakmel Gallery in Miami.

-Her hand painted clothing was sold at boutiques in the Village and So-Ho predominantly to rock & roll and hip hop artists.
+Her hand painted clothing was sold at boutiques in the Village and So-Ho predominantly to musicians for stage performance.

 Melanie was a student at Boston University's School of Visual Arts and Adelphi University's Visual and Literary Arts.